root-project/jsroot/docs/HttpServer.md

                console.error("Fail to handle multi.json request");
             });

-Here argument "multi" identifies, that server response should be parsed with `JSROOT.parseMulti()` function, which correctly interprets JSON code, produced by `multi.json` request.
+Here argument "multi" identifies, that server response should be parsed with `parseMulti()` function, which correctly interprets JSON code, produced by `multi.json` request.
 When sending such request to the server, one should provide list of objects names and not forget "?number=N" parameter in the request URL string.

 ## Websockets supports